Bose QuietComfort Headphones vs Audio-Technica ATH-M50xBT2 (Black)

 Frequently Asked Questions

-Bose QuietComfort Headphones excels if you value legendary comfort (low clamping force, deep ear pads).
-Audio-Technica ATH-M50xBT2 (Black) is better if you prioritize exceptional battery life (up to 50 hours) minimizes charging frequency.
-Pick based on your budget and daily use.
+Bose QuietComfort Headphones is the better choice if you prioritize legendary comfort (low clamping force, deep ear pads).
+Audio-Technica ATH-M50xBT2 (Black) wins if you value exceptional battery life (up to 50 hours) minimizes charging frequency.
+Both are rated highly (4.6★ vs 4.4★), so consider your specific needs and budget.

 Affiliate disclosure